 Canadian Association of Occupational Therapists (CAOT)

-The Canadian Association of Occupational Therapists (CAOT) is one of ACOTRO’s partners, and is a national voluntary organization to which many OTs choose to belong.
-It provides professional development, events and networking opportunities to occupational therapists, to help them achieve excellence in professional practice.
-CAOT also runs the National Occupational Therapy Certification Exam, necessary for registration as an OT anywhere in Canada, excluding Quebec.
-Many provinces also have occupational therapy societies whose goal is to provide advice and professional development opportunities to OTs at the provincial level.
-CAOT is not responsible for regulating the practice of occupational therapy in Canada – that task falls to ACOTRO’s ten provincial members.
+CAOT is a national voluntary organization that provides professional development and networking opportunities that help OTs achieve professional excellence.
+CAOT also runs the National Occupational Therapy Certification Exam (NOTCE) necessary for registering as an OT anywhere in Canada, excluding Quebec.
+CAOT is not responsible for regulating the practice of occupational therapy in Canada — that falls to ACOTRO’s 10 provincial members.

-The Occupational Therapy Examination and Practice Preparation Program - OTEPP
+Occupational Therapy Examination and Practice Preparation Program (OTepp)

-OTEPP assists internationally educated occupational therapists (IEOTs) as they seek to transition into practice in Canada.
+OTepp assists internationally educated occupational therapists (IEOTs) transition into practice in Canada.
 The program is administered by the School of Rehabilitation Science at McMaster University.